Developer tutorial for integrating Quantum

 }

-When an aggregated proof is submitted on chain, all the individual proofs’ public inputs are hashed and stored in a map against vkey_hash , which can be computed as follows:
+When an aggregated proof is submitted on chain, all the individual proofs’ public inputs are arranged in a merkle tree and it's root is stored on chain.
+The merkle proof for the same is used to verify validity of public inputs on-chain.
+It can be retrieved as follows:

 async function main() {